 - 1. In the event of any dispute, formally notified to the Authority in writing, in connection with any matter arising from this agreement which cannot be resolved by agreement between the parties representatives within 20 working days of the notification, senior representatives of the parties shall, within 20 working days of a further written request from either party to the other, meet in good faith to attempt to resolve the dispute. - 2.
-If the dispute is not resolved as a result of such meeting, either the Authority or the Operator may propose to the other in writing that the dispute be referred to an independent expert ("Independent Expert") - 3.
+If the dispute is not resolved as a result of such meeting, the parties agree that the proper and exclusive means of resolution shall be to refer the dispute to an independent expert ("Independent Expert").
+A party wishing to initiate this shall give notice to the other in writing that it wishes the dispute to be so referred.
+Where such notice is given, a process of expert determination will commence. - 3.
 If the parties are unable to agree on an Independent Expert, or if the Independent Expert agreed upon is unable or unwilling to act then any party may apply to the President of the Law Society to appoint an Independent Expert. - 4.
-If any matter is referred to the Independent Expert for determination in accordance with paragraph 3 above, then: - (a) the Independent Expert shall determine the matter, subject to the remaining provisions of this paragraph 4, on a basis that is fair and reasonable in all respects as between the Operator and the Authority and that takes into account all relevant factors and circumstances; - (b) the Independent Expert shall act as an expert and not as an arbitrator and its determination of the dispute shall be final and binding on the parties (save in the case of manifest error); - (c) the Authority and the Operator shall ensure that the Independent Expert has full access to all books, information and records in their possession or in the possession of their auditors and accountants that are relevant to the dispute and to his determination thereon; and - (d) the Independent Expert's fees shall be borne equally by the parties unless they shall decide that one party has acted unreasonably (in which case their fees shall be borne as they shall direct).
+If any matter is referred to the Independent Expert for determination in accordance with paragraphs 2 and where necessary 3 above, then: - (a) The Independent Expert shall determine the matter, subject to the remaining provisions of this paragraph 4, on a basis that is fair and reasonable in all respects as between the Operator and the Authority and that takes into account all relevant factors and circumstances. - (b) The Independent Expert shall act as an expert and not as an arbitrator and their determination of the dispute shall be final and binding on the parties (save in the case of manifest error). - (c) The Independent Expert shall in their reasonable discretion, and in consultation with the Authority and the Operator, determine such procedures as they consider appropriate to assist in the conduct of the determination including the provision by the parties of written submissions, documents and any lay or expert evidence.
+If either party considers that further such directions are required to facilitate the process, it may make such a request to the Independent Expert. - (d) In any event, the Authority and the Operator shall ensure that the Independent Expert has full access to all books, information and records in their possession or in the possession of their auditors and accountants that are relevant to the dispute and to the determination. - (e) The Independent Expert shall direct that any reasonably incurred legal costs and other expenses of either party (including the payment of that party's share of the Independent Expert's fees) shall be paid by one of the parties on the basis of the general principle that the costs follow the event, except where it appears to the Independent Expert that the circumstances dictate that this is not appropriate in relation to the whole or a part of such costs.